 But what about the variability of the returns on the portfolio?
-This will depend on how the two assets vary together, that is, on their covariance.
-The formula that gives the variance of the portfolio when the two assets are held in equal proportions is:
+The variance of the portfolio return depends on the variance of the returns on the two assets, but also on how the returns on the two assets vary together, that is, on their covariance.
+When the two assets are held in equal proportions, the variance of the portfolio is:

 where is the covariance between the assets.

-The covariance between and can be computed as the product of the correlation coefficients between the two assets, , and of their standard deviations, and :
+Covariance can range potentially from minus infinity to plus infinity, which is hard to think about.
+Therefore it is more helpful if we express the covariance between and as the product of the correlation coefficients between the two assets, , and of their standard deviations, and :

 The variance of the portfolio, , is thus given by:

-If we carry out all the algebraic calculations and simplify, the above formula becomes:
+If we carry out all the calculations and simplify, the above formula becomes:

-When the correlation coefficient is 1, there is no gain from diversification: the standard deviation of the portfolio is 0.04 = 4%, just like the standard deviation of the individual assets.
+When the correlation coefficient is 1, there is no gain from diversification: the standard deviation of the portfolio is 0.04 = 4%, which is the same as the standard deviation of the individual assets.

 Think about that result.
 Are you convinced by it?
 If it helps, think back to the umbrella firm and the ice-cream firm.
 What does it mean if the returns on their shares are perfectly negatively correlated?

 Use the comments section to share your thoughts.